dstreev/hive_llap_calculator/README.md

     - CentOS 7 bash
 - Python 2.7+
 - Calculator for Hive 3+ LLAP (HDP 3+) (May work for Hive 2 LLAP, but not tested)

+## Limitations

+This tool does NOT support 'heterogenous' environment calculations.
+Calculations are based on a 'homogenous' compute configuration.
+If you have a 'heterogenous' compute environment, limit the calculations to a subset of 'heterogenous' nodes where LLAP daemons will run.
+In this scenario, the calculations for Queue sizes and overall footprint percentages will NOT be accurate.
+Please use the numbers provided as a base to calculate those values for the full cluster.

 ## Directions